ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 Table: Cost efficiency of evaluated methods. {#tbl:cost}

-Figure \ref{fig:pareto_cost} plots the relationship between monetary cost (per 1,000 grants processed) and accuracy (mean error in kilometers) for each method.
-The professional GIS baseline appears in the upper-right quadrant, reflecting its combination of high cost and relatively high error.
-All automated methods establish a clear Pareto frontier along the bottom edge of the plot, with gpt-4o-2024-08-06 offering the most favorable cost-to-accuracy ratio despite not achieving the absolute lowest error.

 ![Cost-Accuracy Tradeoff](../analysis/figures/pareto_tradeoff.pdf){#fig:pareto_cost width="\linewidth" fig-pos="H"}

 The o3-2025-04-16 model (M-2) is more accurate but ~100× costlier than gpt-4o-2024-08-06.
 Users can therefore choose a point on the Pareto frontier that best balances budget and precision.

 ## 6.3 Latency–Accuracy Trade-off

-Examining the latency dimension, Figure \ref{fig:pareto_latency} shows that automatic methods produce coordinates in **0.7–48 seconds** of computation time, still three orders of magnitude faster than the GIS analyst's labor time (≈502 s per grant).
+Examining the latency dimension, Figure \ref{fig:pareto_latency} shows that automatic methods produce coordinates in 0.7–48 seconds of computation time, still three orders of magnitude faster than the GIS analyst's labor time (≈502 s per grant).
 This range reflects substantial variation across model families, with the fastest models (gpt-4o-2024-08-06 and gpt-3.5-turbo) requiring less than 1 second per grant, while the o-series models (particularly o3-2025-04-16) taking up to 48 seconds.

 \begin{figure}[H]
 \centering